Nurses and FMLA: how to request leave, protect your job, and navigate the process

 FMLA basics: what it does and doesn’t do

-The Family and Medical Leave Act entitles eligible employees at covered employers to up to 12 weeks of unpaid, job-protected leave per year for qualifying reasons.
+The Family and Medical Leave Act entitles eligible employees at covered employers to up to 12 workweeks of unpaid, job-protected leave in a 12-month period for qualifying reasons.
 “Job-protected” means your employer must restore you to the same or an equivalent position when you return.

 FMLA does not require paid leave.
 Many hospitals layer their own paid leave policies on top of FMLA – PTO, sick bank, short-term disability – but the federal law itself only guarantees the time, not the paycheck.